 South Africa is known for its breathtaking natural beauty, diverse population, and complex history.
 It’s understandable that a region so diverse and culturally rich is home to master artists like Jabulile Nala.
-Female potters of southern Africa have been renowned for their skill for over 2,000 years.
-Nala carries on a rich tradition of pottery-making, infusing classic shapes and designs with her own unique touches; her family has been regarded as masters of the artform for several generations.
+Female potters of South Africa have been renowned for their skill for over 2,000 years.
+Nala carries on a rich tradition of pottery-making, infusing classic shapes and designs with her own unique touches.
+Her family has been regarded as masters of the artform for several generations.

 Nala decorates her pottery in a uniquely contemporary style.
 A pattern, for example, might include raised areas of geometric embellishments that mimic the scarred body decorations which adorned Zulu warriors in generations past.
-Nala’s keen design sense and superior skill has earned her national and international acclaim, and fans around the world.
+Nala’s keen design sense and superior skill have earned her national and international acclaim, as well as fans around the world.